bleekere/TAG/test-files/beckett/KLT-queries.md

 #### "Time-centric" / "temporal"

-- stage and its attributes
+- stage and its attributes (here "Krapp-now" and "Krapp-39")

 ## Queries
 1. Find all the stage directions that are not directly in a speech (sp)